Generic Name: indacaterol and glycopyrrolate

 inhalation powder, for oral inhalation use

-Utibron Neohaler combines a LABA medicine (indacaterol) and an anticholinergic medicine (glycopyrrolate).
+Utibron Neohaler combines a long-acting beta2 adrenergic agonist (LABA) medicine (indacaterol) and an anticholinergic medicine (glycopyrrolate).

 Tell your healthcare provider about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
 Utibron Neohaler may affect the way other medicines work, and other medicines can affect how Utibron Neohaler works.
 Using Utibron Neohaler with other medicines may cause serious side effects.